dbsu/monero/README.md

 The project can be built from scratch by following instructions for Linux above.

-We expect to add Monero into the ports tree in the near future, which will aid in managing installations using ports or packages.
+We expect to add Singularity into the ports tree in the near future, which will aid in managing installations using ports or packages.

 ### On OpenBSD: